Questrun/Stock-Management---Python-3.9-cli/README.md

 School students may use this software after required modification but I recommend to use this as a tutorial.

-Documentation for this snippet - documentation.docx
+Documentation for this snippet - documentation1.pdf

 DEMO Video for original version is available on https://youtu.be/3O9yKAsCKVA